Advertisement

 Entrance

-Non-selective.
-Oxfordshire County Council entry procedure, taking from nine partnered primary schools, with an effective catchment area beyond of about four miles.
-Entry for boarding places is wider – applicants with a British passport considered
+Non-selective and follows Oxfordshire County Council entry procedure.
+A tight four-mile catchment taking from nine partnered primary schools first and then those closest in proximity.
+Entry for boarding places is wider – applicants with a British

 Open days